mebezac/helm-charts/charts/external-service-ingresses/README.md

 - The chart requires Kubernetes 1.19+
 - Make sure your cluster has an appropriate ingress controller installed
 - External services must be accessible from your cluster
+- External IPs must not be loopback (127.0.0.0/8 for IPv4) or link-local (169.254.0.0/16 and 224.0.0.0/24 for IPv4)
+- External IPs cannot be cluster IPs of other Kubernetes Services

 ## Version History

+- 2.0.1: Switched from Endpoints to EndpointSlice
-- 2.0.0: Switched to ClusterIP service type and Endpoints resource (aka the correct way to do it)
+- 2.0.0: Switched to ClusterIP service type and Endpoints resource
 - 1.0.1: Fixed issue with service name in ingress template
 - 1.0.0: Initial version